 35.8.4.1 TXOP and backoff procedure rules for R-TWT SPs

-A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any active R-TWT SPs that are advertised by its associated AP that does not correspond to a nontransmitted BSSID.
+A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any active R-TWT SPs that are advertised by its associated AP that does not correspond to a nontransmitted BSSID, except the non-AP EHT STA is a member of another R-TWT, the SP of another R-TWT overlaps with the start time of the active R-TWT SP and the remaining portion of TXOP is used for the delivery of UL frames of R-TWT UL TID(s) of another R-TWT.

-A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder and that is associated with an AP that corresponds to a nontransmitted BSSID shall ensure the TXOP ends before the start time of any active R-TWT SPs that the AP corresponding to the transmitted BSSID in the same multiple BSSID set advertises in a broadcast TWT element carried:
+A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder and that is associated with an AP that corresponds to a nontransmitted BSSID not fulfill the exception conditions shall ensure the TXOP ends before the start time of any active R-TWT SPs that the AP corresponding to the transmitted BSSID in the same multiple BSSID set advertises in a broadcast TWT element carried:

 —outside the Multiple BSSID element, and

 —within the nontransmitted BSSID profile corresponding to its associated AP in the Multiple BSSID element.

+The exception conditions include, the non-AP EHT STA is a member of another R-TWT, the SP of another R-TWT overlaps with the start time of the active R-TWT SP and the remaining portion of TXOP is used for the delivery of UL frames of R-TWT UL TID(s) of another R-TWT.

-In addition, before starting transmission of any PPDU, the non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true shall check if there is enough time for the frame exchange to complete prior to the start of the R-TWT SP and, if there is not enough time, then the STA shall defer transmission by selecting a random backoff count using the present CW[AC] (without advancing to the next value of CW[AC]).
+In addition, before starting transmission of any PPDU, the non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true shall check if there is enough time for the frame exchange to complete prior to the start of the R-TWT SP and, if there is not enough time, then the STA shall defer transmission by selecting a random backoff count using the present CW[AC] (without advancing to the next value of CW[AC]) , except the non-AP EHT STA is a member of another R-TWT, the SP of another R-TWT overlaps with the start time of the active R-TWT SP and the TXOP is used for the delivery of UL frames of R-TWT UL TID(s) of another R-TWT.
 The QSRC[AC] for the MSDU or A-MSDU is not affected.

 NOTE 1—The R-TWT schedule(s) carried in a TWT element outside of a Multiple BSSID element in a Beacon or Probe Response frame include the schedule(s) for the transmitted BSSID, nontransmitted BSSID(s), and co-hosted BSSID(s), if any, as specified in 35.8.3 (R-TWT announcement).

-An EHT AP with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any active R-TWT SP advertised by itself as specified in 35.8.3 (R-TWT announcement) unless the remaining portion of TXOP falling within the R-TWT SP is used for the delivery of DL frames of R-TWT DL TID(s) or to solicit the UL frames of R-TWT UL TID(s).
+An EHT AP with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any active R-TWT SP advertised by itself as specified in 35.8.3 (R-TWT announcement) unless one of the following conditions are true:

+— the remaining portion of TXOP falling within the R-TWT SP is used for the delivery of DL frames of R-TWT DL TID(s) or to solicit the UL frames of R-TWT UL TID(s).

+—the SP of another R-TWT overlaps with the start time of the active R-TWT SP, the remaining portion of TXOP that is fallen within the R-TWT SP is used for the delivery of DL frames of R-TWT DL TID(s) of another R-TWT or to solicit the UL frames of R-TWT UL TID(s) of another R-TWT.